Wallis Simpson: Third marriage: Duchess of Windsor

 Wallis and Edward lived in France in the pre-war years.
 In 1937, they made a high-profile visit to Germany and met Adolf Hitler at the Berghof, his Berchtesgaden retreat.
 After the visit, Hitler said of Wallis, "she would have made a good queen".
 The visit tended to corroborate the strong suspicions of many in government and society that Wallis was a German agent, a claim that she ridiculed in her letters to Edward.
 US FBI files compiled in the 1930s also portray her as a possible Nazi sympathizer.
-Duke Carl Alexander of Württemberg told the FBI that Wallis and leading Nazi Joachim von Ribbentrop had been lovers in London.
+Duke Carl Alexander of Württemberg told the FBI that Wallis and leading Nazi Joachim von Ribbentrop, who served as Ambassador of Germany to the United Kingdom during the 1930s, had been lovers in London.
 There were even rather improbable reports during the Second World War that she kept a signed photograph of Ribbentrop on her bedside table.

 Edward wrote in the New York Daily News of December 13, 1966: "In a roundabout way [Hitler] encouraged me to infer that Red Russia was the only enemy and that it was in Britain's interest and in Europe's too, that Germany be encouraged to strike east and smash Communism forever ...
 I confess frankly that he took me in. ...
 I thought the rest of us could be fence-sitters while the Nazis and the Reds slogged it out."